Seth0x41/seth0x41.github.io/_articles/2024-4-1-mod-security.md

 ## Small-Mid companies and Side projects

 Given the high cost of WAFs for side projects and small to mid-sized companies, the optimal choice to increase the security of your application is using open-source WAF.
 In this article, we will install ModSecurity Firewall with the Nginx server and configure it with the OWASP ModSecurity Core Rule Set.
-After that, we will install the fail2ban tool to protect against rate-limiting attacks.
-At the end of this article, we will test these rules.

 # ModSecurity Firewall